vacp2p/rfc/specs/waku/waku-1.md

 #### P2P Request

-This packet is used for sending Dapp-level peer-to-peer requests, e.g. Waku Mail Client requesting historic (expired) envelopes from the [Waku Mail Server](./mailserver.md).
+This packet is used for sending Dapp-level peer-to-peer requests, e.g. Waku History Client requesting historic (expired) envelopes from the [Waku History Node](./historynode.md).

 #### P2P Message

 This packet is used for sending the peer-to-peer envelopes, which are not supposed to be forwarded any further.
-E.g. it might be used by the Waku Mail Server for delivery of historic (expired) envelopes, which is otherwise not allowed.
+E.g. it might be used by the Waku History Server for delivery of historic (expired) envelopes, which is otherwise not allowed.

 #### P2P Request Complete

 This packet is used to indicate that all envelopes, requested earlier with a P2P Request packet (`0x7E`), have been sent via one or more P2P Message packets (`0x7F`).

-The content of the packet is explained in the [Waku Mail Server](./mailserver.md) specification.
+The content of the packet is explained in the [Waku History node](./historynode.md) specification.

 ### Payload Encryption